 Through a long-term loan program, the Smithsonian shares its vast collections and expertise with more than 216 affiliate museums around the country.

 The Smithsonian is a federal institution with multiple museums scattered throughout Washington, DC.
-Ten of the museums are located from 3rd to 14th Streets between Constitution and Independence Avenues, within a radius of about one mile.
-See a map.
+Ten of the museums are located from 3rd Street to 14th Street, between Constitution and Independence Avenues, within a radius of about one mile.
+Consult a map of the area.

 The Smithsonian Visitor Center is located in the Castle at 1000 Jefferson Drive SW, Washington, DC.
 It is located in the center of the National Mall, just a short walk from the Smithsonian Metro Station.

-Getting to the Smithsonian: The use of public transportation is highly recommended.
-Parking is extremely limited and traffic is often heavy near Washington DC’s most popular attractions.
+The use of public transportation is highly recommended.
+Parking is minimal, and traffic is often heavy near Washington DC’s most popular attractions.
 Metrorail is conveniently located near many Smithsonian museums and the National Zoo.
-The DC Circulator Bus offers a quick and convenient service around the downtown area.
+The DC Circulator Bus also offers a quick and convenient service around the downtown area.

 Admission is free.
-The museums are open 10 a.m. - 5:30 p.m. seven days a week, every day throughout the year, except for Christmas Day.
-During the summer months, hours are extended until 7 p.m. at the Air and Space Museum, Museum of Natural History, Museum of American History and American Art Museum & National Portrait Gallery.
+The museums are open 10 a.m. to 5:30 p.m. seven days a week, every day throughout the year, except for Christmas Day.
+During the summer months, hours are extended until 7 p.m. at the Air and Space Museum, Museum of Natural History, Museum of American History, American Art Museum, and National Portrait Gallery.

 - The Carousel on the National Mall, near the Arts and Industries Building, is open year-round, weather permitting.

 - Discovery Theater offers live theatrical performances for children.